centreon/centreon-documentation/en/getting-started/installation-first-steps.md

 Hello & Welcome!
 We are excited to help you begin your Centreon journey.

-You will fin in this chapter how to quickly start on Centreon.
-It's composed of a quick start to install & use Centreon followed by tutorials to help you use the main capabilities of Centreon.
+You will find in this chapter how to quickly start on Centreon.
+It is composed of a quick start to install and use Centreon followed by tutorials to help you use the main capabilities of Centreon.

 * [Request your free trial](#request-your-free-trial)
 * [Setup your first platform](#setup-your-first-platform)